 On article/interview in the Swedish newspaper Ystadsallehanda, by journalist Urban Nilmander, 19 July 2013

-An article in the Swedish newspaper Ystadsallehanda, by journalist Urban Nilmander [click on image below for full text on-line), reports on the rationale of my triple nomination for the Nobel Peace Prize of Mr Julian Assange, Mr Edward Snowden, and US Army Private First Class Bradley Manning.
+rationale of my triple nomination for the Nobel Peace Prize of Mr Julian Assange, Mr Edward Snowden, and US Army Private First Class Bradley Manning.

-After noting that the said nominations are about personalities I consider "important for world democracy", the article quotes the following from the interview I had with the newspaper:
+noting that the said nominations are about personalities I consider

 In the context of a Nobel Peace Prize nomination, “whistleblowers are not interesting as persons; the essential issue is what they have achieved on behalf of an open democracy”